-During the most recent changes, the bottom step of the central arch cost the city three million yen—so it’s a pricey job.
+During the most recent changes, the bottom step of the central arch cost the city 3 million yen—so it’s a pricey job.
 It is one of Japan’s three great bridges and is the symbol of the city.
 During spring, cherry blossoms line the river, which is beach-like with shallow waters perfect for paddling and fishing.
-The bridge is host to it’s own festival on April 29th as well as being a great spot for viewing the nearby castle—especially stunning in autumn when surrounded by the changing maple trees (momiji).
+The bridge is host to its own festival in late April, as well as being a great spot for viewing the nearby castle—especially stunning in autumn when surrounded by the changing maple trees.

-Combined tickets for the bridge, ropeway and castle can be bought at the bridge entrance for 940 yen, the bridge is 300 yen otherwise.
+Combined tickets for the bridge, ropeway and castle can be bought at the bridge entrance for ¥940, the bridge is ¥300 otherwise.

 Cormorant fishing and festivals

-Just across the bridge, the park contains samurai homes, museums and some interesting snacks.
-Filled with festival stalls on April 29th and hanami picnics in spring, the park is a great gathering place which is fun to explore.
+Just across the bridge, this park contains samurai homes, museums and some interesting snacks.
+Filled with food stalls for the April event and hanami picnics in spring, the park is a great gathering place which is fun to explore.
 Home to cormorants, street cats and very tame pigeons—the animals love it too.

-The park is great for an ice cream stroll and you can admire the fountains and greenery before visiting the former residence of feudal lord Kikkawa, whose family built the castle while ruling the area in the 17th century.
+Kikko Park is great for an ice cream stroll, and you can admire the fountains and greenery before visiting the former residence of feudal lord Kikkawa, whose family built the castle while ruling the area in the 17th century.
 The ditches and plaster-walled buildings with mud fences show how the houses of the samurai would have looked back in the day, and it’s a good area for exploring as there is also a shrine.

 Straight ahead of you is the Iwakuni Art Museum which houses an expansive collection of samurai artifacts and focuses on Japanese traditional culture and art.
 There are three main exhibitions: Life and Death Culture which is about the samurai, Cultures of Life and a special exhibition which showcases seasonal items and pieces of special interest.
 The museum pieces are incredible to see, with original prints of the bridge as well as well-preserved samurai armor and swords.

-We were lucky enough to be shown around by the owner, who detailed the history and importance of the pieces, but don’t worry, even without this, it’s fascinating to see the original pieces in their hometown.
-Pieces have been lent to the New York Meteropolitan Museum among others and include Japanese National Treasures.
+We were lucky enough to be shown around by the owner, who detailed the history and importance of the pieces, but don’t worry, even without this, it’s fascinating to see the original items in their hometown.
+Pieces have been lent to the New York Metropolitan Museum among others, and include Japanese National Treasures.
 A personal favorite were the helmets adorned with different animals, each reflecting a distinct quality in the wearer, for example rabbits for speed and a clam, which if gifted meant the people would never be parted.

-The castle is perched high up on Mount Shiroyama and visible from Kintaikyo, but easy to reach in a 3-minute ropeway (cable car) ride.
+The castle is perched high up on Mount Shiroyama and visible from Kintaikyo Bridge, but easy to reach via a three-minute ropeway (cable car) ride.
 This is also a great opportunity to see the bridge in all its glory, with spectacular views of the city behind it.

 Lunch plans: Iwakuni sushi is a must

-Iwakuni is a really lovely leisurely day out—with plenty to do and all quite close by, you can snack on ice cream, but we do have a lunch recommendation.
+Iwakuni offers lovely, leisurely days out—with plenty to do and all quite close by.
+You can snack on ice cream and skip eating out, but we do have a lunch recommendation.

 Iwakuni sushi is unusual in that it is made in much larger quantities that regular sushi, and is layered.
 You’ll see the pink-topped rice in keyring form, on posters and more, and it’s a great chance to try some unusual regional food.
-Right in front of the Kintaikyo, is Hirasei, a traditional teishoku restaurant (serves set meals).
+Right in front of Kintaikyo Bridge is Hirasei, a traditional teishoku restaurant (meaning it serves set meals).

 They have an incredible view of the bridge and castle you can enjoy while you eat your sushi, as well as local specialties such as lotus root, which here has many more holes than elsewhere (the more you know).

 Iwakuni has an airport, bullet train access and is close to Hiroshima.
-It even has old school buses to balance it out, so you’ll have no trouble getting there, whichever way you come.
+It even has old school buses to balance it out, so you’ll have no trouble getting in and around, whichever way you come.

 Hiroshima: If you have a JR Pass you need to make the most of, Shin-Iwakuni is only 15 minutes from Hiroshima on the bullet train, and if not, Iwakuni Station is under an hour away on regular trains.

-Osaka: It takes 2 hours and 10 minutes by bullet train to Shin Iwakuni Station (via Hiroshima).
+Osaka: It takes two hours and 10 minutes by bullet train to Shin Iwakuni Station (via Hiroshima).